-- Comprehensive Plan: - The plan does meet the goals of the 2017 Comprehensive Plan. - Land Use Ordinance: - All lots fall within the minimum and maximum lot sizes of 30,000-50,000 square feet (one lot 60,000 sf max) and frontage (100 feet or 50 feet on cul-de-sac) for cluster lots in the F zoning district. - Net residential density calculations are shown on the Plan. - No more than 30% of the lots have direct vehicular access onto an existing public road. - The total area of reserved open space equals or exceeds 50% of the gross land area of the property to be subdivided. - The open space reserved does not include 50% of the land suitable for development.
+- Comprehensive Plan: - The plan does meet the goals of the 2017 Comprehensive Plan.

+• Land Use Ordinance:

+- All lots fall within the minimum and maximum lot sizes of 30,000-50,000 square feet (one lot 60,000 sf max) and frontage (100 feet or 50 feet on cul-de-sac) for cluster lots in the F zoning district. - Net residential density calculations are shown on the Plan. - No more than 30% of the lots have direct vehicular access onto an existing public road. - The total area of reserved open space equals or exceeds 50% of the gross land area of the property to be subdivided. - The open space reserved does not include 50% of the land suitable for development.
 The applicant has submitted a waiver request from this standard.
-The preliminary plan shows ~48.88% of the net area provided in the common open space. - The open space in the subdivision is required to be contiguous but is shown as three areas on the preliminary plan.
-A written waiver request should be submitted. - Subdivision Ordinance - A landscaping plan must be submitted with the Preliminary Plan. - Standard notes and the standard condition of approval must be shown on the plans. - The subdivision is utilizing the 20% density bonus to gain four (4) additional lots.
-In order to be eligible, the open space must be open for general public use, not just homeowners within the subdivision.
-Access easement for the open space must be recorded in the registry prior to the issuance of building permits.
-See Condition of Approval #2. - The Tax Map and Lot numbers provided by the Tax Assessor must be shown on the Final Plan.
+The preliminary plan shows ~48.88% of the net area provided in the common open space.
+The Board approved a waiver from this standard.

+• The open space in the subdivision is required to be contiguous but is shown as three areas on the preliminary plan.
+The Board approved a waiver from this standard.